maximilionus/freetype-envision/README.md

 - Configurations in profile.d
-   - Stem-darkening (embolden) for drivers
+   - Stem-darkening (embolden) for drivers:
+   > This feature improves visibility of the medium and small sized-fonts.
+Especially helpful for the LowPPI displays.

      |     | Normal | Full |
      | :-- | :----: | :--: |
      | `autofitter` | Yes | Yes |